 us-central1-azone are shown selected, below).

 globalregion is the default.
-This is a special multi-region namespace that is capable of deploying instances into all Google Compute zones globally.
+This is a special multi-region endpoint that is capable of deploying instances into any user-specified Compute Engine zone.
 You can also specify distinct regions, such as

-europe-west1, to isolate resources (including VM instances and Google Cloud Storage) and metadata storage locations utilized by Cloud Dataproc within the user-specified region.
+europe-west1, to isolate resources (including VM instances and Cloud Storage) and metadata storage locations utilized by Cloud Dataproc within the user-specified region.
+See Regional endpoints to learn more about the difference between global and regional endpoints.
 See Available regions & zones for information on selecting a region.
 You can also run the

 gcloud compute regions listcommand to see a listing of available regions.